Save for College on H-1B Visa Using a 529 Plan

 Taxable Brokerage Account to Save for College on H-1B Visa

-I have written extensively about the taxable account and the flexibility the account provides.
+I have written extensively about taxable accounts and the flexibility the account provides.
 It’s also one of the best options for saving for college, regardless of your visa status.
 As an H-1B visa holder with foreign-born kids, this is a very attractive option.

 There are a couple of advantages of using this account to save for college when a 529 college savings account is not an option.
 It’s also very practical when you don’t know if your kids are going to go to school in the US.